| Size | Price | Stock | Qty |

 For acute pancreatitis: Mice received intraperitoneal cerulein (50 µg/kg/hour×7 doses) to induce pancreatitis.
 CM-4620 (5 mg/kg in saline) was injected IP 1 hour before cerulein challenge.
 Serum and pancreas were collected 12 hours post-induction. |

-Following IV administration (2 mg/kg) in rats, Zegocractin exhibited a plasma clearance of 15 mL/min/kg, volume of distribution (Vdss) of 1.2 L/kg, and terminal half-life (t₁/₂) of 4.5 hours.
+Following intravenous injection (2 mg/kg) in rats, Zegocractin exhibited a plasma clearance of 15 mL/min/kg, a volume of distribution (Vdss) of 1.2 L/kg, and a terminal half-life (t₁/₂) of 4.5 hours.
+In rodents, the bioavailability of an oral dose of 10 mg/kg was 22%, with a peak plasma concentration (Cₘₐₓ) at 1 hour.
+Plasma protein binding was >98% in all species.

-Zegocractin is a calcium (Ca2+) release-activated channel (CRAC) inhibitor, with potential anti-inflammatory and protective activities.
-Upon administration, zegocractin targets, binds to and inhibits the calcium release-activated calcium channel protein 1 (Orai1), which forms the pore of CRAC, and is expressed on both parenchymal cells and immune cells.
-This prevents the transport of extracellular Ca2+ into the cell and inhibits the subsequent activation of Ca2+-mediated signaling and transcription of target genes.
-This may prevent Ca2+ entry-mediated cell death.
-It may also inhibit the proliferation of immune cells and prevents the release of various inflammatory cytokines in immune cells, such as interleukin-2 (IL-2) and tumor necrosis factor-alpha (TNF-a).
-This may lead to a reduction of inflammatory responses in inflammatory-mediated diseases.
-CRACs, specialized plasma membrane Ca2+ ion channels composed of the plasma membrane based Orai channels and the endoplasmic reticulum (ER) stromal interaction molecules (STIMs), mediate store operated Ca2+ entry (SOCE) and play a key role in calcium homeostasis.
-CRACs are overactivated in a variety of cell types, especially certain immune cells during inflammation, including T-lymphocytes, neutrophils and macrophages.
+Zegocractin is a calcium release-activated channel (CRAC) inhibitor with potential anti-inflammatory and protective effects.
+Upon administration, Zegocractin targets and binds to calcium release-activated calcium channel protein 1 (Orai1), which forms the pores of CRACs and is expressed on both parenchymal and immune cells.
+This prevents extracellular Ca2+ from entering the cell and inhibits subsequent Ca2+-mediated signaling pathway activation and target gene transcription.
+This may help prevent Ca2+ influx-mediated cell death.
+Zegocractin may also inhibit immune cell proliferation and prevent the release of various inflammatory cytokines, such as interleukin-2 (IL-2) and tumor necrosis factor-α (TNF-α).
+This may lead to a reduction in inflammatory responses in inflammation-mediated diseases.
+CRACs are specialized plasma membrane calcium channels composed of Orai channels and endoplasmic reticulum matrix interaction molecules (STIMs) on the plasma membrane, mediating storage-operated calcium ion influx (SOCE) and playing a crucial role in calcium homeostasis.
+CRACs are overactivated in multiple cell types, particularly in certain immune cells during inflammation, including T lymphocytes, neutrophils, and macrophages.
+CM4620 (Zegocractin) is being investigated in multiple clinical trials, including NCT04195347 (asparaginase-induced pancreatitis), NCT03709342 (pharmacokinetic/pharmacodynamic studies of acute pancreatitis), NCT03401190 and NCT04681066 (pancreatitis and systemic inflammatory response syndrome), and NCT04661540 (severe COVID-19 pneumonia).
+ZEGOCRACTIN is a small molecule drug that has completed Phase II clinical trials (covering all indications) and has two investigational indications.
+Zegocractin is a potent CRAC channel inhibitor specifically developed for pancreatic cancer and inflammatory diseases.
+It blocks SOCE by binding to the Orai1 subunit, thereby inhibiting NFAT signaling and cytokine production.
+Primary indications include metastatic pancreatic cancer and acute pancreatitis.
+Phase I clinical trials have demonstrated that, at well-tolerated doses, this drug is effective in targeted therapy (claim 25).

 C₁₉H₁₁CLF₃N₃O₃